Matin-python/Snake-Game-Pygame/README.md

 # 🐍 Snake Game (Python & Pygame)

-A classic Snake game built with Python and Pygame.
+A modern implementation of the classic **Snake** game built with **Python** and **Pygame**.

-The game includes multiple difficulty levels, a graphical menu, score tracking, custom sprites, and a game over screen with replay support.
+The game features multiple difficulty levels, a graphical menu, pause functionality, custom sprites, score tracking, and a game over screen with replay support.

 ## Features